bootdotdev/blog/content/javascript/ruby-vs-javascript-which-language-should-you-learn-first.md

 It’s amazing to think that in 1995, Brendan Eich developed this interpreted, high-level, multiparadigm scripting and programming language in just 10 days, and it would go on to become the industry standard client-side language.

 Yet, while JavaScript was built to meet the needs of technology, Ruby was built to meet the needs of the programmer.
-Appearing in the same year, Japanese-based Yukihiro “Matz” Matsumoto wanted to create a fun language that inspired productivity while being a true object-oriented programming language.
+Appearing in the same year, Japanese-based Yukihiro "Matz" Matsumoto wanted to create a fun language that inspired productivity while being a true object-oriented programming language.

 And Matsumoto did just that with Ruby, a high-level, general-purpose, multiparadigm programming language.
 It has all the makings of a fun, easy language with interpreted and dynamic properties, and is widely known as a server-side language.